nathanreyes/v-calendar/docs/guide/README.md

 ### Date Patterns

 Date patterns are an extension of date ranges.
 They can target dates that would be incredibly difficult, if not impossible, to do otherwise with simple dates or date ranges.
-To configure a date pattern, let's first start with a date range.
+To configure a date pattern, let's first start with a simple date range.

 ```js
   ...